-Areas of expertise:
+Areas of expertise

-Analysis of aerosol observations.
+- Analysis of aerosol observations

-Parametrization of aerosols and clouds.
+Parameterization of aerosols, radiation and clouds.